mbfoss/annotate.nvim/DEVELOPMENT.md

-A note has to survive what an extmark does not: it is restored from disk before anything is open, it outlives the buffer being unloaded, and it must come back on the right line when the file is opened again — while in between tracking the user's edits, which is exactly what an extmark is for and a stored line number is not.
+A note has to survive what an extmark does not: it is restored from disk before anything is open, it outlives the buffer being unloaded, and it must come back on the right line when the file is opened again, while in between tracking the user's edits, which is exactly what an extmark is for and a stored line number is not.